Skip to main content

 Begin with straightforward automations.
 Add complexity as you learn what works.

-Run automations in small tests before applying broadly.
+Run automations on test records before applying broadly.
 Check that triggers fire correctly and actions complete as expected.

 Monitor results